Cost of Relocating to the UK for IMGs30 Jan, 20238 Minutes

 The cost of a single plane ticket varies depending on where you fly from – it even changes depending on the day you choose to travel.
 On one day, you might find a deal of £300, and the next, it might rise to £500.
 To know how much it will cost to fly from your home country to the UK, you can check out Skyscanner.
 Here are some average flight prices to London as of January 2023:

 When you first arrive in the UK, you will need to pay for accommodation.
-The average cost of an Airbnb is £70.10, whereas a hotel costs £100.87 per night, so you are likely better off going with an Airbnb.
+The average cost of an Airbnb is £70.10 per night, whereas a hotel costs £100.87 per night, so you are likely better off going with an Airbnb.
 You could also choose a short-term tenancy – the price of which will vary depending on where you’re located.

 After paying for flights and airport transfer fees, you’ll have to start thinking about paying to get around the UK.
 Will you rent a car, purchase a car, or use public transport?